 Hudson sees this evolution being precipitated by a number of factors.
 “First and foremost is the continuing development of paramedics as competent clinicians delivering high-quality medicine, rather than algorithmic technicians working in a ‘see A, do B’ fashion.
 In order to practice at this level, more advanced diagnostics are necessary; we’re beginning to see this through the proliferation of POCUS, as well as other technologies like portable laboratory testing.
 Not far behind that has been the ongoing democratization of medical education.”

 Innovation fuels prehospital point of care ultrasound applications

 Hudson sees big changes as the industry moves to deliver products designed better for P-POCUS applications.
 “The final precipitating factor has been the hardware itself.
 The miniaturization of ultrasound equipment is a relatively new development, and it being at a price point within reach of EMS agencies is even more so.
 With the perpetually limited budgets of EMS agencies, I think we’re beginning to see a “if you build it, they will come” situation beginning to unfold.”

-What trends do these experts see coming for P-POCUS in 2019?
-“Ultrasound will gradually see more acceptance among the EMS community in 2019.
-Early adopters in physician-led and aeromedical EMS are quantifying the benefits of pre-hospital ultrasound and are developing protocols for widespread use.
-In 2018, we saw some of the first public EMS agencies adopt ultrasound with much excitement and this trend should continue into 2019,” Lippman noted.
+What trends do these experts see coming for P-POCUS?
+“Ultrasound will gradually see more acceptance among the EMS community ... early adopters in physician-led and aeromedical EMS are quantifying the benefits of pre-hospital ultrasound and are developing protocols for widespread use.
+In 2018, we saw some of the first public EMS agencies adopt ultrasound with much excitement and this trend should continue,” Lippman noted.